CadellEst/CadellEst/README.md

 Software Engineer
 -----------------

-I've been learning to code for two years, looking to change from physically to mentally challenging work.
+Frontend devloper of 2 years, always ready for a challenge.
 Current favourite framework is Next.js but always open to learning and working with others.

 *   🌍  I'm based in London
 *   🖥️  See my portfolio at [Portfolio](http://cadellestephane.co.uk)